ipfs-inactive/blog/content/post/084-explore-the-anatomy-of-a-cid-on-protoschool.md

 As you can tell from all the name-dropping, ProtoSchool is a team effort.
 We depend on folks in the IPFS community and beyond to outline new content, add new features, fix bugs, catch typos, and test-drive new tutorials like this one.
 There are many ways to [contribute to the project](https://proto.school/#/contribute), no matter your background.
 In fact, our new multiple-choice format makes it super easy to [create new tutorials](https://proto.school/#/build) without any coding experience.

-**Here's to the many folks whose names we've failed to drop who are pitching in daily to making ProtoSchool more useful for our learners.** ❤️
+**Here’s to the many folks whose names we’ve failed to drop who are pitching in daily to making ProtoSchool more useful for our learners.** ❤️

 One of the easiest ways to help is by sharing your feedback as you explore our tutorials.
-You'll find a link at the bottom of every lesson to help you submit your suggestions.
+You’ll find a link at the bottom of every lesson to help you submit your suggestions.

-**We can't wait to hear what you think of the [new tutorial](https://proto.school/#/anatomy-of-a-cid)!**
+**We can’t wait to hear what you think of the [new tutorial](https://proto.school/#/anatomy-of-a-cid)!**